lasiru1/Discrete_Structures/Assignment 1.md

 Gwendolyn is a liar.
 Merrilaine is a liar.

-Gendolyn's wff:
+Gendolyn's statement, "I am a liar but Merrilaine is not", as a wff:

         F ^ F'

-results in false, therefore Gendolyn is a liar.
-Since Gendolyn is a liar, Merilaine is liar, which is the opposite of what he stated because he is a liar.
+is a contradiction (always false), therefore Gendolyn is a liar.
+Since Gendolyn is a liar, Merilaine must be the opposite of what Gendolyn stated.
+Since he said she was not a liar, Merilaine must be a liar.
 ```

+End Assignment 1